Fun for all ages; travel bloggers pick their worldwide favourite theme parks for family entertainment

 After you’re done for the day, make some time to stop in Universal CityWalk, which connects the two Universal Orlando theme parks and has excellent family dining options.

-You can learn more about all the theme parks in Orlando here, or for a change of pace, here are all the best things to do in Orlando besides theme parks.
+You can learn more about all the theme parks in Orlando here, including our detailed guide distinguishing between Disney’s Hollywood Studios vs Universal Studios Florida, the best of Orlando with teens, or for a change of pace, here are all the best things to do in Orlando besides theme parks.

 Universal Hollywood, Los Angeles, California